giampaolo/confix/docs/index.rst

     is ``None`` it is assumed the configuration file will not be split in sub-sections otherwise *section* is the name of a specific section in the config file.

+.. function:: schema(default=_DEFAULT, required=False, validator=None)

+    A schema can be used to validate configuration key's values or state they are mandatory.
+    *default* is the default key value.
+    If *required* is ``True`` it is mandatory for the config file (or the env var) to specify that key.
+    *validator* is a function which is called for validation; evaluation fails if it returns ``False`` or raise :class:`ValidationError`.

 .. function:: confix.parse(conf_file=None, file_parser=None, type_check=True)